How much does an auto dealer or body shop bond cost in Utah?

 Motor vehicle dealers, special equipment dealers, crushers and body shop professionals in Utah must post surety bonds in varying amounts prior to conducting business within the state.
 Applicants should verify their required bond amount with the state prior to bonding.

 Because these bonds are subject to underwriting consideration, the price you’ll pay for your Utah surety bond depends not only on your required bond amount but also on a review of your personal credit report.
-Let our experts do all of the hard work for you when it comes to calculating how much you’ll pay for your surety bond.
-Request your free bond quote now!
+However, highly qualified applicants are typically approved for 1-3% of the total bond amount.

 Why do I need this bond?